benoit-dubreuil/fiber-config-generator/doc/research.md

   documentation page.
 Although there is a piece of code about those crucial features, it is related to the XML persistence of the DWI simulation.
 In that piece of code, the parameters pertaining to the said features are in effect never set, and thus there is a possibility that may not be implemented in voXSim.
-- Simulation Generator does not have any feature related to the new requirements of the project.

 #### Example&ThinSpace;:&emsp13;V-shaped bundle